severb/flowy/docs/tutorial/tutorial.rst

     :language: python

 The ``activity`` decorator has two different responsibilities.
-It registers this activity implementation so that when we later spawn an activity worker the activity is discovered.
-At the same time it provides some required properties like the activity name, version and the default default task list.
+It makes the activity implementation discoverable in the scanning step of the worker process.
+At the same time it provides some required properties like the activity name, version and the default task list.
 A workflow can use the name and the version defined here to schedule a run of this activity - we'll see exactly how later.
-The task lists control how tasks are routed to activity worker processes.
+The task lists are used to  route scheduled activities to be executed by specific worker processes.
 Whenever we spawn an activity worker process we specify a task list to pull tasks from; we can even have many workers pulling from the same list.
 The task list defined with the ``activity`` decorator only serves as a default - the workflow can force an activity to be